 The deadline for submitting nominations for term year 2016 is May 31, 2015.
+This year, a Vice President and two Councillors – including one in clinical practice – will need to be identified.
 All nominations submitted after the deadline will be maintained in the nominations pool for consideration next year.

 We need your help identifying "new blood!"
 ASH seeks a balanced committee membership that mixes bright, enthusiastic people with seasoned members interested in helping to lead our Society into the future.
 The Society encourages members to self-nominate, or recommend a colleague for one or more of the various leadership and committee service roles.

 Nominations received are compiled and reviewed by the Nominating Committee in the summer.
 Based on this pool of nominees, the Nominating Committee makes its recommendations for elected and appointed positions.
 Active members in good standing are eligible to vote in the election for Officers and Councillors in September.
 In the meantime, the President-Elect makes the final appointments to standing and scientific committees with the approval of the Executive Committee.

 All nominations must be submitted online using the ASH nominations submission system.

 Committee members must be current ASH members and generally can only serve on one committee at a time.
 Terms for members of these committees begin January 1st.